Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Introduction

-Several measures for quantumness have been established; the amount of entanglement that manifests in computations is a prime candidate that not only originates from the very beginnings of quantum mechanics~\cite{jozsa1997entanglement}, but has also drawn substantial interest during the last few decades~\cite{preskill2012quantum,jozsa2003role,datta2007role,Mauerer2009}.
-Entanglement is a distinct, non-classical feature of quantum mechanics, and is considered one of the fundamental resources of QC~\cite{khrennikov2021roots}.
+Several measures for quantumness have been established; the amount of entanglement that manifests in computations is a prime candidate.
+It has been studied extensively from the early times of quantum computing \cite{jozsa1997entanglement} into the present, drawing substantial interest during the last few decades~\cite{preskill2012quantum,jozsa2003role,datta2007role,Mauerer2009}.
+Entanglement is a distinct, perhaps the most non-classical aspect of quantum mechanics, and is considered one of the fundamental resources of QC~\cite{khrennikov2021roots}.
 However, its effect on computational power is not easy to characterise from a computer science point of view.
 It is generally acknowledged and understood that entanglement plays a fundamental role in many quantum algorithms and protocols, at least when using the appropriate amount~\cite{Rohe:2025,Nakhl:2024,DiezValle:2021,Woitzik:2020,Gross:2009}.
 Trying to pinpoint exactly where and how such non-classical advantage is exploited necessitates more fine-grained insights.
-In particular, it is well known by now that not all forms of entanglement are equal (or: equally useful)~\cite{odavic2024stabilizer}.
+In particular, it is well known that not all forms of entanglement are equal (or: equally useful)~\cite{odavic2024stabilizer}.
 Even maximally entangled states like the seminal GHZ state can be prepared by Clifford circuits; it is known that these can be efficiently simulated by a classical computer~\cite{Gottesman1998}.
 States within the orbit of the Clifford group are called stabiliser states (STAB).
-Conversely, states outside of STAB are referred to as non-stabiliser state (Example of non-STAB entangled states include W-states with three or more qubits) \cite{Garcia2014}.
+Conversely, states outside of STAB are referred to as non-stabiliser state (examples of non-STAB entangled states include W-states with three or more qubits) \cite{Garcia2014}.
 Circuits required for their preparation are believed to be classically hard to simulate~\cite{Gottesman1998,Gottesman1997,Bravyi2005,Beverland:2020}.

 Stabiliser-\renyi-Entropies (SRE) have been recently introduced to entropically measure \emph{non-stabiliserness}, also referred as \emph{magic}, of quantum states \cite{Leone2022}.
-In this work, we adopt SRE as measures of intermediate states to locate how and where non-classical effects appear during the execution of contemporary quantum algorithms.
+We adopt SRE as measure of intermediate states to locate how and where non-classical effects appear during the execution of contemporary quantum algorithms.